-Spice Rub for Pork Tenderloin
+Spice Rub for Pork

-My favorite thing about this recipe is the contrast between the crusty outer layer and juicy pork inside.
+My favorite thing about this air fryer recipe is the contrast between the crusty outer layer and juicy pork inside.
 To get the outside nice and crispy you need coat the pork tenderloin with a good spice rub.

 I like to use a Kansas City Barbecue rub for this recipe.
 This type of rub is traditionally sweet and is made with a fair amount of sugar.
-The sugar caramelizes while the pork cooks and gives it a nice outer layer.
+The sugar caramelizes while the pork cooks and gives it a nice crispy outer layer.